 Are there details I can receive from upper-class students who have participated in previous externships?

-If you would like to talk with students who participated in a specific externship, please contact Lisa Cannon for names of students with previous experience at the site.
-If you are considering a State Judicial Externship, see Lisa Cannon to review previous state judge externs’ Final Papers with a particular judge.
+If you would like to talk with students who participated in a specific externship, please contact Derrick Howard for names of students with previous experience at the site.

 How do I propose an externship of my own choice?

-See Lisa Cannon for a new externship proposal form and further details.
+See the Associate Dean for Experiential Learning for a New Externship Proposal form and further details.
 The deadline for NEW proposals (that have not been approved by the Law School) to be considered for the following semester is one month prior to the end of that semester’s classes and mid-April is the deadline for new summer and fall externship consideration.
-This time frame is established so the curriculum committee has time to review the proposal and determine if the full faculty will approve such a proposal at their monthly meeting.
-Neither groups meet over the summer months.
+This time frame is established so the Associate Dean for Experiential Learning has time to review the proposal and determine if the site should be approved.